jepstein-eagle/adaptable/packages/adaptable/adaptable-theming-guide.md

 > **The theme name cannot contain whitespace characters - it needs to be a string which can be used as a css className**

+  Note
+As well as providing a theme name, you provide a Description (the text that appears in the Theme dropdown) and, optionally, which Vendor Grid theme should be applied when the Theme is selected.

 There are a number of css variables that are available for customizing a theme - see below (it's the contents of the dark theme)

 ```css